 Serious about wanting to realise the business benefits of a diverse workforce?

-The UKRC can offer a range of benefits to your organisation through our sponsorship packages.
-By working in partnership with the UKRC you will not only benefit from our expertise and range of practical, innovative products and services, but you will be publicly demonstrating your support and commitment to equality and diversity issues for women in SET – a key governmental and policy issue.
-The UKRC can offer a range of benefits to your organisation through our sponsorship packages.
+The UKRC can offer a range of benefits to your organisation through their sponsorship packages.
+By working in partnership with the UKRC you will not only benefit from their expertise and range of practical, innovative products and services, but you will be publicly demonstrating your support and commitment to equality and diversity issues for women in SET – a key governmental and policy issue.
+The UKRC can offer a range of benefits to your organisation through their sponsorship packages.
 There are a number of levels at which you can partner with the UKRC, ranging from one-off events to more long-term partnership.
-We always endeavour to provide measurable benefits and success for our sponsors, so our package fees and contents are flexible and tailored to suit your company’s requirements and objectives.
+They always endeavour to provide measurable benefits and success for their sponsors, so their package fees and contents are flexible and tailored to suit your company’s requirements and objectives.
 This means that you achieve the best outcomes from your support at each level.
 Examples of the types of sponsorship the UKRC has had to date range from events, newsletters, research projects, award schemes and use of venues.